kylejericson/Jamf-Enrollment-URL-Generator/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">
   <br>
-11. Copy the Invitation ID and copy your Jamf Pro url like https://myorg.jamfcloud.com
+11. Copy the Invitation ID and copy your Jamf Pro url like https://myorg.jamfcloud.com   <br>
-12. Open this app Jamf Enrollment URL Generator.app and paste in the values.
+12. Open this app Jamf Enrollment URL Generator.app and paste in the values.   <br>
-13. At the end of the app if will copy the url to your macOS clipboard.
+13. At the end of the app if will copy the url to your macOS clipboard.   <br>
-14. Done
+14. Done   <br>